 On September 12, 2018, the U.S. Department of State lifted the ordered departure of non-emergency U.S. government personnel and family members.
-The U.S. Embassy remains open to provide emergency services for U.S. citizens and will gradually return to normal operations.
+The U.S. Embassy in Managua is open to the public and provides the full range of consular services.

-Throughout Nicaragua, armed and violent uniformed police or civilians in plain clothes acting as police (“para-police”) are targeting anyone considered to be in opposition to the rule of President Ortega.
+Throughout Nicaragua, armed and violent uniformed police or civilians in plain clothes acting as police (“para-police”) continue to target anyone considered to be in opposition to the rule of President Ortega.
 The government and its affiliated armed groups have been reported to:

 These police and para-police groups often cover their faces, sometimes operate in groups numbering in the hundreds, and use unmarked vehicles.

-Rallies and demonstrations are widespread and occur daily around the country.
-Government forces, uniformed police and para-police have attacked peaceful demonstrators leading to significant numbers of deaths and injuries.
+Rallies and demonstrations in opposition to the rule of President Ortega have been declared unlawful, but nevertheless occur.
+Government forces, uniformed police, and para-police have attacked peaceful demonstrators leading to significant numbers of arrests, injuries, and deaths.
 Looting, vandalism, and arson often occur during unrest.

 Road blocks, including in Managua and other major cities, may appear and limit availability of food and fuel.